 Overview

-The International Centre for Comparative Criminology (ICCC) was created in 1969 as a partnership between the Université de Montréal and the International Society of Criminology.
-In 2016, the ICCC became an interuniversity centre that partnered the Université de Montréal with the Université du Québec à Trois-Rivières, thereby integrating both this latter institution’s growing body of researchers, and innovative research themes (e.g. forensic sciences; law and neuroscience; virtual reality).
+The International Centre for Comparative Criminology (CICC), established in 1969 through a scientific partnership between the Université de Montréal and the International Society of Criminology, transitioned in 2016 into an interuniversity research center affiliated with both the Université de Montréal and the Université du Québec à Trois-Rivières.
+This transformation was driven by the steady increase in the number of affiliated researchers and the innovative nature of its research themes (e.g., forensic science, judicial neuroscience, virtual reality).
+In 2024, Université Laval also joined as a partner institution..
 The ICCC is also a group funded by the Research groups program of the Fonds de recherche du Québec – Société et culture.
 This program is intended to fund large research groups and was designed as a privileged instrument for structuring research.

 The ICCC aims to bring together a group of experts in the interdisciplinary study of crime, as well as the processes for regulating criminal behaviour, and the intervention methods deployed by public, private, and community institutions in response.
 The ICCC is the only centre in Quebec focused on the comprehensive study of crime, control, and security.